Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Results and Discussion

 \subsection{Finite temperature quantum noise}

-At finite temperature, the total quantum noise $Q$ (in units of $\frac{4e^{2}k_{B}T}{h}$) is shown in Fig.~\ref{qnoisez}.
-For vanishing interband coupling ($\alpha = 0$), the noise profiles for the $S_{++}$ and $S_{+-}$ pairing symmetries are identical for all barrier strengths.
-Both exhibit a single maximum at low $Z$, followed by a monotonic decrease in the tunnelling regime.
+At finite temperature, the total quantum noise $Q$ (in units of $\frac{4e^{2}k_{B}T}{h}$) is shown in Fig.~\ref{qnoisez} as a function of barrier strength $Z$ for different values of the interband coupling parameter $\alpha$.
+Fig.~\ref{qnoisea} shows the corresponding variation of the quantum noise as a function of $\alpha$ for different values of $Z$.

-At $\alpha = 1$, a clear distinction emerges: the $S_{++}$ pairing symmetry shows a twin peak structure and develops a dip near $Z \approx 1$, whereas the $S_{+-}$ state shows a peak in the same region.
-For moderate interband coupling ($\alpha = 2$), the $S_{++}$ branch forms a twin-peak structure with a dip at intermediate $Z$, while the $S_{+-}$ symmetry exhibits a single peak.
-This qualitative behaviour persists for stronger coupling ($\alpha = 3$), with the minimum of the $S_{++}$ response shifting towards larger barrier strengths.
+For vanishing interband coupling ($\alpha=0$), the noise profiles corresponding to the $S_{++}$ and $S_{+-}$ pairing symmetries completely overlap for all values of the barrier strength $Z$.
+In this limit, both pairing symmetries exhibit a large noise value in the transparent regime ($Z\approx0$), followed by a monotonic suppression of the noise as the junction gradually enters the tunneling regime.
+The identical behaviour of the two pairing symmetries at $\alpha=0$ indicates that, in the absence of interband coupling, the phase difference between the superconducting gaps does not influence the transport noise properties.

-These results demonstrate that, even at finite temperature, the total quantum noise provides a clear distinction between the $S_{++}$ and $S_{+-}$ pairing symmetries.
+However, once a finite interband coupling is introduced, the behaviour of the two pairing symmetries becomes qualitatively different.
+For $\alpha=1$, the $S_{++}$ pairing symmetry develops a pronounced peak structure around $Z\approx1$, whereas the $S_{+-}$ state shows only a much weaker enhancement in the same region.
+As the interband coupling strength is increased further to $\alpha=2$, the peak corresponding to the $S_{++}$ state becomes significantly sharper and larger, while the $S_{+-}$ branch exhibits only a weak and broad maximum.
+This distinction persists even for stronger coupling ($\alpha=3$), where the maximum of the $S_{++}$ response shifts towards larger values of the barrier strength, whereas the $S_{+-}$ state continues to show only a comparatively suppressed response.

 \begin{widetext}

 \end{widetext}